 - Most LOVE on social media: 6-meal package from local chef Maggie's Conscious Vegan Cuisine (tag #eatvotelove #bcvc)

-- Random love: A randomly selected voting participant will win two 50-minute personal wellness coaching sessions with Louis Vitiello, Jr. and a voucher for a tub of Roots hummus.
+- Random love: A randomly selected voting participant will win two 50-minute personal wellness coaching sessions with Louis Vitiello, Jr.

 We are thankful to our prize sponsors and #eatvotelove volunteers.
 Learn more about and support them here!